 Chicago is famous for its food – not only as a gourmet dining epicenter, but as the home of several local specialties.
-For an authentic experience, get a taste of these culinary staples.
+For an authentic experience, get a taste of these culinary staples with this Chicago guide to deep-dish pizza, the classic Chicago-style hot dog and the Italian Beef.

 Forget thin crusts and delicate toppings.
 This treasured food staple is as hearty as they come, baked in a deep, round pan filled to the brim with cheese (and any other ingredients you desire) and topped with a thick layer of tomato sauce.
 The result is a piping hot, gooey piece of pizza on a buttery, flaky crust.